Tutorial: Build a React.js Chat App

 }

-This will render the JSX for each individual message.
+This will render the JSX for each individual message as follows:

 Now that we have the Messages

-component, we need to make sure the App
+component, we need to make sure the Home

 component actually renders it.
-Head over to App.js and add an import of the Messages
+Head over to src/pages/index.js and add an import of the Messages

 component to the top of the file:

-I mentioned before that we'll show usernames and avatars in our app.
-Usually you would have a login screen where you would get this information, but for the purposes of this tutorial we'll generate random names and colors for the avatar.
-Add the following top-level functions to the top of the file:
+However, for the sake of this tutorial, we'll generate random names and colors for the avatars.
+You can do this by adding the following top-level functions to the top of the file:

 function randomName() {